MyDemo-Organization/programming-practice-new/src/main/java/ds/graph/README.md

 - **My Aproach**
   - Keep track of the isVisited 2D array and do a bfs visit.
   - each time you return increase the number of islands.
+  - :smile: oe

+### 5(c) Rat in a Maze :smile: oe
+- **Program File** : RatInAMaze.java
+- A Maze is given as N*N binary matrix of blocks where;
+  - source block is the upper left most block i.e., maze[0][0] and
+  - destination block is lower rightmost block i.e., maze[N-1][N-1].
+  - A rat starts from source and has to reach destination.
+  - The rat can move only in two directions: forward and down.
+- We have to print the entire path which would also be a 2D matrix
+- My plan is to use the isVisited 2D matrix as well :)